-The Council for Christian Colleges & Universities (CCCU), an association of 100 campuses in the United States and Canada, offers a number of semester and summer programs to students of its member institutions.
-Students of Vanguard University of Southern California are eligible to participate in any of the study programs offered by the CCCU including: the American Studies Program conducted in Washington D.C., the China Studies Program, the Latin American Studies Program, the Los Angeles Film Studies Program, the Middle East Studies Program, the Oxford Honors Program, the Russian Studies Program, the Oxford Summer School Program and the Summer Institute of Journalism.
-The programs offer a unique opportunity for students to make the world their classroom, going beyond the confines of the traditional classroom.
+The Council for Christian Colleges & Universities (CCCU), an association of 100 institutions in the United States and Canada, offers a number of semester and summer programs to students of its member institutions.
+Students of Vanguard University are eligible to participate in any of the study programs offered by the CCCU including: the American Studies Program conducted in Washington D.C., the China Studies Program, the Latin American Studies Program, the Los Angeles Film Studies Program, the Middle East Studies Program, the Oxford Honors Program, the Russian Studies Program, the Oxford Summer School Program and the Summer Institute of Journalism.
 These interdisciplinary learning opportunities are available to students with Junior or Senior standing.
 For detailed information about any of these programs, visit the CCCU website at www.cccu.org/students.